johnomahoy/Delete/README.md

-Delete the company using the companyID
+# Company

-The script will delete all the data inside of the array
+The script will delete all the data inside of the array using the companyID

 For each value inside of the array it will fetch the data that will be deleted

+If you have only a csv or excel file you need to convert the file

 Developed by: Darent

+Check the script for more info.